FAMILY-OWNED AND OPERATED

 Tiffany, here — your Northern CA Dog Trainer.
 But my story actually began on the saddle.

-For years I competed with horses at a high level and trained nonstop.
-After moving to Lake Oroville and my trusty steed reaching retirement — I decided to settle down and start a family.
+For years, I dedicated myself to competing with horses at a high level, training nonstop and thriving on the challenge of the sport.
+After moving to Lake Oroville in Northern California and retiring my trusty horse, I shifted gears to focus on starting a family.

-As much as I loved competing, what I wanted most (and what families want most) is a dog that can be part of the family.
+As much as I loved competing, my true passion—and what families want most—is a well-trained dog who feels at home as part of the family.

 Meet My Pack ~